Paul Soglin: Accomplishments as mayor

 In 2018 the Brookings Institution found that of the one hundred largest U.S. cities, "...only 11 metro areas achieved inclusive economic growth and prosperity by posting improvements across every measure: Cincinnati, Des Moines, Detroit, Greenville, Madison, Minneapolis–St. Paul, Portland, Providence, San Francisco, Spokane, and Washington, D.C."

+Personal life

+Soglin is married and has 3 children, 1 of whom is actress Rachael Soglin.